Generic selectors

 Rob: Do your editors now put that pressure on you?

-Jonathan: No. I have really splendid editors, but they don’t know as much about food as I do, and that’s why I’ve been hired.
+Jonathan: No. I have splendid editors, but they don’t know as much about food as I do, and that’s why I’ve been hired.
 And there is just no chance to beat Yelp.
-There are a lot of people on Yelp who will write about a restaurant before it’s actually open.
+There are a lot of people on Yelp who will write about a restaurant before it’s open.

 And there’s no point in trying to beat the Internet because you will never beat the Internet.
 You will never be the first person to announce a restaurant.
 You will never be the first person to announce that, but what I can do that other people can’t do is I can put it in a kind of context.

-And people in Chinatown will be shrieking about how it’s different, and people on Yelp will be shrieking about it’s not the same as the last place, and the few food bloggers that are left will be shrieking in their own direction and everybody’s running around, “The house is on fire, the house is on fire!”
-And then I’ll comment at the end of the week even with a first impression column saying that, “No actually this is the same as the last one in A,B,C, D and E different ways and it’s actually better in this way.”
-And everybody will calm down.
+People in Chinatown will be shrieking about how it’s different, and people on Yelp will be shrieking about how it’s not the same as the last place, and the few food bloggers that are left will be shrieking in their direction and everybody’s running around,The house is on fire, the house is on fire!And then I’ll comment at the end of the week, even with a first impression column saying,No, actually this is the same as the last one in A, B, C, D, and E different ways, and it’s better in this way.And everybody will calm down.
 They will just calm it down.

 It sounds so self-centered, but there are an awful lot of Yelp user groups that refer to what I’ve done.
-I do this thing every year, “The 100 Best Restaurants in Los Angeles” and it’s sort of the touch stone.
+I do this thing every year,The 100 Best Restaurants in Los Angeles,and it’s sort of the touchstone.
 You can agree with the restaurants; you can disagree with them.
-You could say that, “This one should be on it, that this one, this one and this one should be on instead of this one,” but basically it’s where it’s become pretty much the starting place.
+You could say,This one should be on it, that this one, this one, and this one should be on instead of this one,but it’s where it’s become pretty much the starting place.

-Rob: And that comes with three decades of credibility and research and eating at a stinky tofu 17 times, and there just isn’t—that doesn’t really exist anymore.
+Rob: And that comes with three decades of credibility and research and eating at a stinky tofu 17 times, and there just isn’t—that doesn’t exist anymore.
 Part of the explosion of food media is that there are very few people who are building up that kind of resume.

-Jonathan: And there’s also the thing that, when you’re reading non-professional food media—I don’t know if you got into this—but the number of food writers in town that are not bought and paid for is small.
+Jonathan: And there’s also the thing that when you’re reading non-professional food media—I don’t know if you got into this—but the number of food writers in town that are not bought and paid for is small.
 They have—and I’m not saying people put money into other people’s pockets, though I have been passed envelopes, which just freaks me out.

 Rob: Yeah.
 What do you do?

-Jonathan: I hand it back and I say, “Thank you.”
-There is one place that I have that I can’t actually figure out a way to review because of this, but the guy—who was from a very prosperous chain of restaurants in China was—I was pointed out to him at another restaurant.
-And he came over with an iPad that had a video about his restaurants and he said, “Will you watch this?”
-And I couldn’t find a way to weasel out of it, so I watched the two minute video and then I walked across the room to give him back his iPad and he said, “No, no, that’s yours.”
+Jonathan: I hand it back and I say,Thank you.There is one place that I have that I can’t figure out a way to review because of this, but the guy, who was from a very prosperous chain of restaurants in China was—I was pointed out to me at another restaurant.
+And he came over with an iPad that had a video about his restaurants and he said,Will you watch this?
+And I couldn’t find a way to weasel out of it, so I watched the two-minute video, and then I walked across the room to give him back his iPad, and he said,No, no, that’s yours.”

-“No. No, it’s not.”
-At which point he started talking about a two-week trip to Beijing, so I could see how his restaurants did there and it’s like—I don’t know if that’s the way it happens in China.
+“No. No, it’s not.At which point he started talking about a two-week trip to Beijing, so I could see how his restaurants did there, and it’s like—I don’t know if that’s the way it happens in China.
 I don’t know whether there is a tradition of newspaper critics having envelopes handed to them.
 I don’t know.
 It happens very infrequently, but there are all these things.
-There are like press dinners that bloggers and prominent Tweeters, etc., are invited to where you sort of have dinner on the house, and then you start seeing people that you actually know for a fact live with their parents and six dogs in a one bedroom apartment in Boyle Heights writing about caviar .
+There are press dinners that bloggers and prominent Tweeters, etc., are invited to, where you sort of have dinner on the house, and then you start seeing people that you know for a fact live with their parents and six dogs in a one-bedroom apartment in Boyle Heights writing about caviar.

 Rob: Right.
 And the other issue that comes up often with food criticism is anonymity.
 It used to be a standard.
 What’s your take on that?
 Do you have to be anonymous to give an accurate review?